IBM-Bluemix-Docs/compare-comply/getting-started.md

 {:swift: .ph data-hd-programlang='swift'}
 {:hide-dashboard: .hide-dashboard}

-# Getting started with Compare and Comply
+# Getting started with {{site.data.keyword.cncshort}}
 {: #getting-started}

-This tutorial guides you through classifying the elements of a contract with IBM Watson&reg; Compare and Comply.
+This tutorial guides you through classifying the elements of a contract with {{site.data.keyword.cncfull}}.
 You use the default model to analyze the contract.
 {: shortdesc}

 ## Where to start